Achievement Unlocked

 The Specific Concern Being Assessed

-Narcissistic Personality Disorder (NPD) is a Cluster B personality disorder characterized by a pervasive and enduring pattern of grandiosity, a profound need for admiration, and a notable lack of empathy.
-These features manifest across a wide range of personal and social situations and cause significant distress or functional impairment.
+Narcissistic Personality Disorder is a Cluster B personality disorder defined by a pervasive and enduring pattern of grandiosity, a profound need for admiration, and a notable lack of empathy.
+These features are not situationally bound.
+They manifest across a wide range of personal and social contexts and cause significant distress or functional impairment in the process.

 1